GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/classes/StandardProject/ExportList.md

 ::: {.minipage data-latex="{\textwidth}"}
 ## ExportList {#standard-exportlist .unnumbered}

-Saves the specified list as a HTML or text file to *OutputFilePath*.
+Saves\index{Lists!exporting} the specified list as an HTML, text, or LaTeX file to *OutputFilePath*.

 ### Syntax {-}